 The School of Education also has Pathway programs that enable students to streamline study and complete a BS and MS in 5 years.
 They include:

-If you have questions about any of the 5-Year or Pathway Programs, please reach out to Bernadette Zacharuk at [email protected].
+If you have questions or need more information about any of the 5-Year Pathway Programs, please do not hesitate to reach out to Bernadette Zacharuk, our dedicated point of contact for these programs.
+You can contact Bernadette at [email protected].

 The School of Education at St. John’s University was recognized among the best in the nation.